Annual Food Awards

 Thanks & Appreciation

-The Irish Food Writers’ Guild is grateful to the team at l’Ecrivain for hosting our annual awards, to Paul Sherwood Photography for capturing Derry Clake’s creations so beautifully and to Bord Bia for their continued support in making the awards possible.
+The Irish Food Writers’ Guild is grateful to Gareth Mullins and his team at The Marker for hosting our annual awards, to Paul Sherwood Photography for capturing the chefs’ creations so beautifully, to Bord Bia for their continued support in making the awards possible, and to Rachel McSherry and all of her team at Sherry Communications.